GenericMappingTools/gmt/doc/rst/source/GMT_Docs.rst

 *  Faster netCDF reading for COARDS table data (i.e., not grids).

-*  Tools using GSHHG can now accessinformation for both Antarctica data set (ice-front and grounding line).
+*  Tools using GSHHG can now access information for both Antarctica data set (ice-front and grounding line).

-*  Tools that specify pens may now explicity choose "solid" as an attribute, and we added "dashed" and "dotted" as alternatives to "-" and ".".
+*  Tools that specify pens may now explicitly choose "solid" as an attribute, and we added "dashed" and "dotted" as alternatives to "-" and ".".

-*  Added two alternate vector head choices (terminal and circle) in addition to the default arrow style.
+*  Added two alternative vector head choices (terminal and circle) in addition to the default "arrow" style.

 Program-specific improvements
 -----------------------------